Wildlife in Everest Base Camp Trek

 The Blood Pheasant is a striking bird with its red plumage.
 It prefers open, rocky, and alpine areas at elevations from 3,500 to 5,000 meters (11,500 to 16,400 feet) and is adapted to the cold climate of Everest.
 It can be found in the forested lower elevations, typically between 2,500 and 4,500 meters (8,200 to 14,800 feet).

 They have a distinctive red and white plumage, robust body, and strong legs.
-It has bright blue plumage with a contrasting black head, providing visibility and camouflage.
+It has bright blue plumage with a contrasting black head that provides visibility and camouflage.
 Its strong legs and sharp beak aid in hunting.

 Grandala